LordNoteworthy/binary-auditing-solutions/003 - hll mapping/a07_relational_and_equality_operators/README.md

       goto some_address
   }
   ```
-- If you look now at the snippet below, you can immediately sport the equality operator being used to check if ECX is equal to 0, which is not the case here beucase it is equal to 1.
+- If you look now at the snippet below, you can immediately spot the equality operator being used to check if ECX is equal to 0, which is not the case here because it is equal to 1.
   ```
   .text:013C100B                 mov     ecx, 1
   .text:013C1010                 test    ecx, ecx